lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

    :scale: 100%
    :alt: tapered inverter composed by 3 inverter for an output strength = 16

+   Inverter with high output strength made by 3 stage of inverter.

-The XML code to describe this inverter is:
+The XML code describing this inverter is:

 .. code-block:: xml